CRL-Technion/Cooperative-MAPF/README.md

 ## Running Experiments
-Use can backtrack benchmark experiments presented in the paper by running the ```run.py``` script using the following arguments
+You can backtrack benchmark experiments presented in the paper by running the ```run.py``` script using the following arguments

 ### Standard benchmarks
 This repository contains standard MAPF benchmarks taken from the [Nathan Sturtevant's Moving AI Lab](https://movingai.com/benchmarks/mapf.html):